 My first TV appearance was on QVC in 2002 when I demonstrated embroidery & tapestry.
-More recently I have been making regular appearances on Create & Craft TV demonstrating knitting, needle felting, haberdashery and tapestry.
+More recently I have appeared on Create & Craft TV and Hochanda demonstrating knitting, needle felting, haberdashery and tapestry.

 In 2012 I became UK Ambassador for Prym, a leading global supplier of creative sewing products, needlework and fashion accessories.
-On Prym's behalf I have demonstrated their products in the John Lewis Oxford Street store, on Create & Craft TV and at several trade shows and exhibitions.
+On Prym's behalf, I have demonstrated their products in the John Lewis Oxford Street store, on TV Craft Channels such as Create & Craft and Hochanda and at several trade shows and exhibitions.

 I love sharing my passion for crafting with other people and giving help and advice for resolving crafting related problems.
 Please don't hesitate to contact me should you require any help, assistance or guidance.